koozy0/project-4-vue/README.md

 ## <center> User Stories

-1. As a user, I can scan multiple receipts for different restaurants
+1. As a user, I can scan multiple receipts for different restaurant
-2. As a user, I can view a list of past receipts for different restaurants I have scanned previously
 3. As a user, I can calculate how much is my portion of the bill
 ___